towel42-com/T42-MathJaxQt6/README.md

 # Usage (Asynchronous)

-To use *QtMathJax*, follow these steps.
+To use *T42-QtMathJax*, follow these steps.

-1. In your top level `CMakeLists.txt` file import *QtMathJax* by adding the following line.
+1. In your top level `CMakeLists.txt` file import *T42-QtMathJax* by adding the following line.
    ```
    add_submodule(/path/to/T42-Qt6MathJax)